RANCHO DE LA OSA HISTORY

 Notable Guests

-Dick became chairman of the Arizona Democratic Party and many prominent politicians were entertained at the ranch over the next decade including Lyndon B. Johnson, both Roosevelts and Adalai Stevenson.
+Dick became chairman of the Arizona Democratic Party and many prominent politicians were entertained at the ranch over the next decade including Lyndon B. Johnson, both Roosevelts and Adlai Stevenson.
 Jenkins told Elliot Roosevelt—son of President Franklin D. Roosevelt and Eleanor Roosevelt—about the ranch, leading Eleanor to spend many Christmases at La Osa.
 Assistant Secretary of State William Clayton drafted the Marshall Plan in a house behind the main hacienda—now called the Clayton House—which was constructed for his use during the war while the ranch was a secluded retreat for guests from Washington.

 William O. Douglas stayed at the ranch and wrote about Baboquivari Peak in 1961 in My Wilderness: East to Katahdin: “The peak has many moods.
 Mornings when the skies are clear it has a dazzling splendor.
 By noon the desert dust riding high in the heavens often casts a haze about it.
 Then its sharp lines are gone and it becomes softer and more remote—a bit out of focus.
 On a clear day it has a bluish tinge.
 By midafternoon, when shadows lengthen, Baboquivari seems to tower even higher in the sky.
 It then turns a dark purple.”